dgucc/sandbox/tips/git.md

 Remove non commited change
 `$ git reset --hard`

+## Log

 Display comments only
 %s for the subject
 %b for the body;
 %B for both
 `git --no-pager log --pretty=format:%s`

+Git GUI : visualize all branch history
+`gitk --all`